bruhwarda/vlookin-FE/README.md

-# vlookin-FE
+# PropertEase
-vlookin properties is basically a tenant management system.
+PropertEase is basically a tenant management system.